Solar Generation for City Facilities

 The Maplewood Nature Center is sporting a brand new look thanks to Federal, State, and City Green initiatives!
 In an effort to reduce our carbon footprint, the City applied for and received a Solar Energy Legacy Grant from the Minnesota Department of Natural Resources for photovoltaic (PV) panels and solar educational components for the Nature Center.
 PV cells collect the sun's rays and transform them into useable electric power.

-The Nature Center PV project consists of 8, 3’ x 4’ panels (1.4 kW), installed as an awning on the south (front) side of the building.
+The Nature Center PV project consists of 8, 3 by 4-foot panels (1.4 kW), installed as an awning on the south (front) side of the building.
 The panels are connected by micro inverters that convert the direct current (DC) produced by the cells to alternating current (AC) that our homes and businesses use for electricity.
 These particular inverters also allow us to see how much energy each panel is producing.
-Click here to view the energy production from the Nature Center panels.
+View the energy production from the Nature Center panels.

 Community Solar Garden Subscription

 On August 5, 2016, the City entered into a 25-year solar garden subscription agreement with Argo Navis CSG2, LLC.
-The terms of the agreement include a $.01 rebate per kilowatt of electricity used.
-The City subscribed to 856,290 kWh, which is approximately 34 percent of the City's overall electrical use.
+The terms of the agreement include a $0.01 rebate per kilowatt of electricity used.
+The City subscribed to 856,290 kWh, which is approximately 34% of the City's overall electrical use.
 Estimated savings over the 25-year agreement is $201,707.26.
-The community solar garden will be constructed in Scandia, MN, with completion of the garden scheduled for mid-2017.
+The community solar garden will be constructed in Scandia, Minnesota, with completion of the garden scheduled for mid-2017.